 Regardless, you can get creative with this home office desk layout.
 For example, you can set up your desk against the wall to have a view of the rest of the room.
 It’s also an excellent position if multiple people need to work side-by-side as it is the one that makes the most efficient use of space.

-Pros and Cons of Placing Desk Against the Wall
+Pros of Placing Desk Against the Wall

 - Many home office desk layout ideas make the most out of this placement.